PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 ### Position Commands

-The Move command is setup as a Position Command which requires a Vector3.
+The Move command is an instance of this Position Command, which requires a Vector3.

 ```c#
 [CreateAssetMenu(menuName = "Command/Position Command")]